 What is Homesteading?

 The word “homesteading” comes from The Homesteading Act of 1862 which encouraged settlement of the Great West by giving away free land to be farmed.
 Today, homesteading is about more about an attitude and lifestyle of self-sufficiency and becoming less dependent on having others provide for you; it’s about actually knowing how to grow food, preserve food, minimize waste, use less energy, and raise animals such as chickens and bees.

-By having a dedicated area or greenhouse for raising seedlings, follow-on crops can be readied to plant into areas after the first crop has been harvested, making an area doubly productive.
+To take this further: By having a dedicated area or greenhouse for raising seedlings, follow-on crops can be readied to plant into areas after the first crop has been harvested, making an area doubly productive.

 Learn more about the principals of homesteading (wherever you live from rural farm to urban apartment!).